TahaGorme/slashy/README.md

-	"channel_id": "channel id", //channel where you want the bot to play dank memer "webhook": "webhook url", //webhook to log certain things "autoDeposit": true, // enable if you want to auto deposit money in your bank "autoSell":false, //enable if you want to sell sellable items automatically, "autoGift": false, //enable if you want auto items transfer from alts to main "mainAccount": "your main account token",
+	"channel_id": "channel id", //channel where you want the bot to play dank memer "webhook": "webhook url", //webhook to log certain things "autoDeposit": true,
+	"autoSell": false,
+	"autoGift": false,
+	"autoBuy": true,
+	"autoUse":[
+		"Apple",
+		"Lucky Horseshoe"
+	],
+	"useDarkendTrivia": true,
+	"dontLogUselessThings": false, // Not log sleeping,taking break,using command & deposited and  Not send started playing in <#channel>,sleeping & taking break in webhook

+	"mainAccount": "your main account token",
 	"mainId": {
 		"channel": "channel", // channel where you want main id to use commands "itemToUse": ["Adventure Voucher"], // (support adv. voucher currently ) list of items to use frequently (30second) "adventureVoucherPrefer": "Space" // "Space" means take space box or anything else means "Out West" box },
-	"useDarkendTrivia":true,
-	"dontLogUselessThings": true, // Not log sleeping,taking break,using command & deposited and  Not send started playing in <#channel>,sleeping & taking break in webhook

 	"transferOnlyMode": false, //ONLY ENABLE IF YOU WANT TO TRANSFER ITEMS ONLY AND NOT GRIND "serverEventsDonateMode":false, // ENABLE THIS IF YOU OWN A SERVER WITH 200+ MEMBERS AND YOU WANNA TRANSFER ITEMS FROM YOUR ALTS TO MAIN

 	"autoBuyItems": {
 		"Life Saver": {